mattermost/docs/source/process/mobile-release-process.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Update the GitHub meta issue:
-        - Post comments to the meta issue with approved fixes for the next builds
-        - Update download links and testing server links to the latest build
-    - Post list of tickets to be fixed to the Release Discussion channel
+    - Post list of tickets to be fixed to the Native Mobile Apps channel
     - Update Changelog for any new bug fixes
 2. QA:
-    - Post release testing instructions and spreadsheet to Native Mobile Apps channel
+    - Post release testing instructions and spreadsheet to Release Discussion channel
     - As bug fixes are merged, verify fixes on new builds and post in Native Mobile Apps channel after testing
 3. Team:
     - Test assigned areas of the testing spreadsheet and file any bugs found in Jira